abhay084/Terraform/README.md

 This command will implement the code over the infrastrure and stup everything as stated.

 ## Tf code for AWS Services
-inside the folder /EC2 :
+inside the folder /EC2  (Elasting Compute cloud service):
 1. code for launching ec2 instance via Tf.
 2. creating ebs volume
 3. using private key for instance